Mont St Michel Normandy, France Travel Guide

 This locational placement defines Mont Saint-Michel.
 The island sits in a bay that experiences tides of up to 15 meters (50 feet) difference between low and high water during spring tides.
 These powerful tides transform the landscape, at times leaving vast expanses of sandy shores and mudflats, and at other times completely surrounding the Mont, turning it into a true island.
 Its coastal location means weather changes quickly, bringing brisk winds and sudden showers, even on otherwise clear days.

 During the Hundred Years' War, Mont Saint-Michel remained unconquered by the English, despite repeated sieges.
-Its natural defenses, combined with powerful fortifications, made it an impenetrable fortress, an emblem of French resistance.
+Its natural defenses, combined with powerful fortifications, made it an impenetrable fortress, an emblem of The french language resistance.
 After the French Revolution, the abbey lost its religious purpose and functioned as a prison until 1863, earning the grim nickname "Bastille of the Seas."
 Later, it was formerly designated an UNESCO World Heritage Location in 1979.
 Today, a small community of monks and nuns resides there, continuing the monastic tradition.

 Below the Abbey, a charming medieval village clings to the rock face, accessible by a single winding street also called the Grande Rue.
 This street is flanked with historic houses, shops, restaurants, and hotels.
 The architecture reflects centuries of development, from simple stone dwellings to more elaborate structures, all blending into the island's unique contours.
-The village atmosphere, especially in calmer moments, transports visitors back in time.
+The village atmosphere, especially in quieter moments, transports visitors back in time.

 Dominates the Mont's summit, a masterpiece of medieval design.